luffytaroZ/affcircle/README.md

 This error occurs when the backend URL is not properly configured:

 **Solution:**
-1. Ensure backend is running on `http://localhost:8001`
+1. Ensure backend is running (check console output for actual port)
 2. Check if `.env` file has `REACT_APP_BACKEND_URL` set
 3. Clear cache and restart:
    ```bash